metabase/metabase/docs/people-and-groups/managing.md

 ## Editing an account

 You can edit someone's name and email address by clicking the three dots icon and choosing **Edit Details**.

-Note: be careful when changing someone's email address, because _this will change the address they’ll use to log in to Metabase_.
+> Be careful: changing an account's email address _will change the address the person will use to log in to Metabase_.

 ## Deactivating an account